andkon13/yii2dynatree/README.md

     parent_id - FK to id
     sort - INT order in tree
     name - STRING as label
+you can override the field names attribs
+$pkField
+$parentField
+$sortField

 Controller:
 class UnitController extends Controller